aws-samples/amazon-ecs-catsndogs-workshop/Docs/container_management_at_catsndogs_detailed_instructions.md

 Auto Scaling group.

 1. Create a new ECS cluster using Spot fleet

-    1. Sign-in to the AWS management console and open the Amazon ECS console at [https://console.aws.amazon.com/ecs/](https://console.aws.amazon.com/ecs/).
+    q.
+Sign-in to the AWS management console and open the Amazon ECS console at [https://console.aws.amazon.com/ecs/](https://console.aws.amazon.com/ecs/).<br>
     2. In the AWS Console, ensure you have the correct region selected.
-The instructor will tell you which region to use.
+The instructor will tell you which region to use.<br>

     3. In the ECS console click **Clusters**, then click **Create Cluster.**